Spatio-temporal equilibrium thermodynamics of guided optical waves at positive and negative temperatures: Positive temperatures

 \subsection{BE vs RJ regimes}

 The BE distribution is known to recover the classical RJ distribution in the limit of highly occupied modes.
-However, discussing the RJ regime is not straightforward because, as noted above, the RJ distribution leads to the well-known UV catastrophe (signalled, e.g., by a divergence of the energy density \cite{note_energy}) in the absence of a high-frequency cut-off.
+However, as discussed above in Sec.~\ref{subsec:uv_cat}, the RJ distribution leads to the well-known UV catastrophe (signaled, e.g., by a divergence of the energy $E$) in the absence of a high-frequency cut-off.
 Nonetheless, it is worth noting that the one-dimensional integral over temporal frequencies appearing in the expression of the photon density (\ref{eq:rho_beyond_TL_1}) remains convergent for the RJ law.
 Based on this observation, we proceed to assess the validity of the RJ approximation by formally substituting the BE law with the RJ law, while keeping in mind that the RJ regime is prone to UV divergences in the ST context.

-Estimating the number of photons $N$ in usual beam-cleaning experiments using optical pulses with a finite temporal duration is not immediate, because $N \simeq P \tau/(\hbar \omega_0)$ depends on the temporal duration $\tau$ of the (quasi-)monochromatic optical pulse.
+Estimating the number of photons $N$ in usual beam-cleaning experiments using optical pulses with a finite temporal duration is not immediate, because $N \simeq P \tau/(\hbar {\tilde \omega}_0)$ depends on the temporal duration $\tau$ of the (quasi-)monochromatic optical pulse.
 This would lead to the inconsistent conclusion that an experiment performed with a CW laser beam would involve an infinite number of photons.
 As previously mentioned, the natural relevant parameter to study (2+1)D ST thermalization is not the total number of photons, but the longitudinal photon density $\rho$.

-We illustrate this in Fig.~\ref{fig:be_rj}(a), which reports the transition from the BE to the RJ regime by increasing the optical power, which is related to the photon density by $\rho=P/(c_0 \hbar \omega_0)$, as previously discussed.
+We illustrate this in Fig.~\ref{fig:be_rj}(a), which reports the transition from the BE to the RJ regime by increasing the optical power, which is related to the photon density by $\rho=P/(v_g \hbar {\tilde \omega}_0)$, as previously discussed.
 In this example, we considered a parabolic waveguide (with radius $R=300\mu$m, $V_0=52 \, 726$m$^{-1}$, $\kappa=-5.3\times 10^{-24}\,s^2\cdot m^{-1}$).
 The DOS for a truncated parabolic waveguide is $\varrho(\beta)=\beta/\beta_0^2$ for $\beta \le V_0$, and $\varrho(\beta)=0$ for $\beta > V_0$ \cite{aschieri11,zanaglia24}.
-Accordingly, the photon density in the continuous limit at ${\tilde T}={\tilde T}_c$ reads
+Accordingly, the photon density in the continuous limit at ${T}={T}_c$ reads